Chart Color Schemes

 Trafalgar has a typical household mix, with a lower-than-average median household size

-Family households account for 71.7% of all households, including 27.5% couples with children, 32.8% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 28.3%, with lone person households at 26.4% and group households comprising 1.9%.
-The median household size is 2.4 people, which is smaller than the Rest of Vic. average of 2.5.
+Family households constitute 71.7% of all households, including 27.5% couples with children, 32.8% couples without children, and 10.4% single parent families.
+Non-family households comprise the remaining 28.3%, with lone person households at 26.4% and group households making up 1.9%.
+The median household size is 2.4 people, smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households